axyyu/dawn/README.md

 * Change to the project root directory, the environment should automatically activate, with a "(dawn-env)" in front of the PS1.

-* `pip install -r requirements.txt` will install the required packages.
+* `python setup.py install` will install the required packages.

-* Install postgres sql and create a user.
-Start the server.
+* Install postgresql and create a user.
+Start the postgres server.

-* Copy and rename examplesettings.py to settings.py and add the postgresql database uri and the secret key (can skip this step).
+* Copy and rename examplesettings.py to settings.py and add the postgresql database uri and the secret key.

 * Run migrations to populate the postgresql database with `python manage.py migrate`.